 All else being equal, the capacitance of a thin capacitor is greater than the capacitance of a thick capacitor.
 An expanding hollow planet would therefore be increasing its capacitance, and this would be especially noticeable in areas where the capacitor is cracking.

-If the role of capacitance as a source of gravity in our planet is greater than the role of inertial mass, then surface gravity will increase with expansion.
+Surface gravity will increase with expansion.
 The reduction in overall density due to a thinner crust will be made up for by greater capacitance.

 An expanding planet will display two types of cracks.
 There will be rifts where the old crust is pulled apart, and there will be mountains where the old crust breaks in order to fit onto the larger sphere.
 In both cases, we end up with a thinner crust along the cracks than in areas where there is no cracking.
 The geologically active areas will have more capacitance, and therefore more gravity than the geologically inactive areas.